Jon-Becker/research/papers/diving-into-decompilation/README.md

   ### Handling Precompiled Contracts

   The EVM has a number of precompiled contracts that can perform certain operations, such as recovering the signer of a message.
-Heimdall-rs has support for these precompiled contracts, and can convert the external calls to their corresponding solidity functions.
+Heimdall-rs has support for these precompiled contracts and can convert the external calls to their corresponding solidity functions.

   Handling these is very simple.
 Whenever the decompiler comes across an external call, it's checked if the `to` address is a precompiled contract.
 If it is, the decompiler can decode the calldata and convert the call to a solidity function call.